Advertisement

 How to Apply for Section 8 in Washington Ch

 To apply for housing assistance in Washington Ch, Ohio, submit an application directly to Highland Metropolitian Housing Authority, the housing authority serving this area.
-All waitlists are currently closed, but openings happen with as little as 48 hours notice.
+Right now, 1 waiting list is accepting applications — apply as soon as possible, as open enrollment periods can close with short notice.
 Applications are always free — never pay anyone to apply on your behalf.

 Before applying, gather the following documents for all household members: government-issued photo ID, Social Security cards, birth certificates for minors, proof of income (pay stubs, tax returns, benefit statements), and proof of current address.
 For a family of four in this area, income must be below $42,600/year (Very Low Income threshold) to qualify for most programs.
 Having these ready before a waitlist opens can be the difference between getting on the list and missing the window.

-Housing programs available in Washington Ch include Section 8 Housing Choice Vouchers (HCV), FUP, Disabled Waiting List, Disabled, Disabled Housing Voucher, Other, Public Housing.
+Housing programs available in Washington Ch include Other, RAD, Disabled Housing Voucher, Disabled Program, Disabled Housing, Disabled Waiting List (Highland County), Disabled Waiting List, Project-Based Vouchers (PBV), FUP, Mainstream, Veteran Waiting List, Terminally Ill Waiting List, Section 8 Housing Choice Vouchers (HCV), Disabled, Public Housing.
 Applying to multiple program types simultaneously improves your chances of receiving assistance.
 After submitting, you will be placed on the waiting list based on the date of your application and any applicable preferences (veterans, elderly, disabled, working families, or local residents).

 Washington Ch, Ohio Section 8 Income Limits